RivaD2/RivaD2/README.md

   - Improve upon code documentation as I build out new projects or work on new features
   - Continue to work towards advanced knowledge of JavaScript
   - Continue to build small pieces of a UI from scratch then again in React
-  - Continue studies/work on web performance, accessiblity, React best practices, and GraphQL
+  - Continue studies/work on web performance, accessiblity (improving projects in this area), React best practices, and GraphQL

 #### Hobbies and interests outside of coding:
    - I enjoy movies and shows :clapper: